talsel/mint-bot/README.md

 <img src="https://img.shields.io/badge/License-MIT-%23750014" alt="MIT License" /></a>
 </p>

-A discord bot that I programmed 2019-2023 with functions such as music-playing, economy, statistics and quotes/photos of the day.
+A discord bot with functions such as music-playing, economy, statistics and quotes/photos of the day.
 I no longer regularly maintain this bot, therefore I have published it here as a template tool.

 ## Prerequisites